-- Violation of any school policies, conduct guidelines, rules or regulations. - Possession, use or sale of weapons, tobacco products, smoking materials, illegal drugs, etc. while under control of school authorities. - Using, possessing, controlling, or transferring a dangerous weapon (defined by Michigan law as a "firearm, dagger, dirk, stiletto, knife with a blade over 3 inches in length, pocket knife opened by a mechanical device, iron bar, or brass knuckles") or any item which may be used to cause or threaten harm to others, or a "look alike" weapon. - Using a cellular telephone, video recording device, MP3 players or similar electronic device in any manner that disrupts the educational environment or violates the rights of others are NOT allowed.
-All cell phones and similar electronic devices must be kept powered-off and out-of-sight during the regular school day unless: (a) The supervising teacher grants permission; or (b) students use ONLY radios/CD players, MP3/I-pods which must be "pocketsize" with individual earphones when in the annex or cafeteria before the first bell and during their lunch period; or (c) it is needed in an emergency that threatens the safety of students, staff, or other individuals. - Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - Disobeying rules of student conduct or directives from staff members or school officials. - Engaging in academic dishonesty, including cheating or intentionally plagiarizing. - Bullying or any kind of aggressive behavior or encouraging other students to engage in such behavior. - Causing or attempting to cause damage to, stealing, or attempting to steal, school property or another person's personal property. - Being absent without a recognized excuse. - Violating any criminal law, including, but not limited to, assault, battery, arson, bomb threats, etc. - Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including, but not limited to, conduct that may be reasonably considered to: (a) be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property.
+- would lead a reasonable person to believe that the student intended the inhalant to cause intoxication, hallucination, excitement, or dulling of the brain or nervous system. - "Look-alike" or counterfeit drugs, including a substance not containing an illegal drug or controlled substance, but one: (a) That a student believes to be or represents to be an illegal drug or controlled substance; or (b) about which a student engaged in behavior that would lead a reasonable person to believe that the student expressly or impliedly represented to be an illegal drug or controlled substance. - Drug paraphernalia, including devices that are or can be used to: (a) Ingest, inhale, or inject cannabis or controlled substances into the body; and (b) grow, process, store, or conceal cannabis or controlled substances. - Students who are under the influence of any prohibited substance are not permitted to attend school or school functions and are treated as though they have the prohibited substance, as applicable, in their - Using, possessing, controlling, or transferring a dangerous weapon (defined by Michigan law as a "firearm, dagger, dirk, stiletto, knife with a blade over 3 inches in length, pocket knife opened by a mechanical device, iron bar, or brass knuckles") or any item which may be used to cause or threaten harm to others, or a "look alike" weapon. - Using a cellular telephone, video recording device, MP3 players or similar electronic device in any manner that disrupts the educational environment or violates the rights of others are NOT allowed.
+All cell phones and similar electronic devices must be silenced during the regular school day.
+Devices must be placed in designated phone pocket upon arriving to each classroom unless: (a) The supervising teacher grants permission; or (b) students are in the annex or cafeteria before the first bell and during their lunch period; radios/CD player, handheld games, MP3/I-pods must be "pocketsize" with individual earphones; or (c) it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+If device is visible in a classroom setting (ie. Gym class, computer lab, art lab, library) it may be confiscated per the code of conduct on page 47. - Using or possessing a laser pointer unless under a staff member's direct supervision and in the context of instruction. - Disobeying rules of student conduct or directives from staff members or school officials. - Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, and wrongfully obtaining test copies or scores. - Bullying, hazing, or any kind of aggressive behavior or encouraging other students to engage in such - Causing or attempting to cause damage to, stealing, or attempting to steal, school property or another person's personal property. - Being absent without a recognized excuse. - Being involved with any public school fraternity, sorority, or secret society. - Being involved in a gang or engaging in gang-like activities, including displaying gang symbols or paraphernalia. - Violating any criminal law, including, but not limited to, assault, battery, arson, theft, gambling, eavesdropping, and hazing. - Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including, but not limited to, conduct that

+- may be reasonably considered to: (a) Be a threat or an attempted intimidation of a staff member; or (b) endanger the health or safety of students, staff, or school property. - Sending, receiving or possessing sexually explicit or otherwise inappropriate pictures or images, commonly knowing as "sexting."